On March 27, 2017, The Lab presented Dreams Deferred: Crossing Continents and Cultures with ‘A Raisin in the Sun’ in celebration of World Theatre Day.

-Created in 1961, World Theatre Day, is celebrated annually on March 27 by International Theatre Institute Centers around the world and the international theater community.
+Created in 1961, World Theatre Day is celebrated annually on March 27 by International Theatre Institute (ITI) Centers around the world and the international theater community.
+The Lab is the co-US Center of ITI.
 Each year, a renowned theater artist of world stature is invited to craft an International Message to mark the global occasion.
+Lab Think Tank member Kwame Kwei-Armah gave the 2017 US World Theatre Day address.